microsoft/vstest-docs/docs/report.md

 loggers.
 This document will cover details on installation, usage and authoring of test loggers.

-> Version note: Changes in `15.1` are in draft at this time.

 ## Test loggers
 A test logger is a test platform extension to control reporting of test results.